top of page

 • Workshops with real-life scenarios: Using customized situations relevant to the organization.

-• Peer coaching: Leaders role-play situations with one another to explore different strategies.
+• Peer coaching: Role-playing situations with one another to explore diverse strategies.

-• Simulations: Virtual or in-person simulations that mirror high-stakes conversations.
+• Simulations: Virtual or in-person simulations that replicate high-stakes conversations.

-• Debriefing real conflicts (with discretion): Reflecting on what went well, what didn’t, and what could be done differently.
+• Debriefing real conflicts (with discretion): Reflecting on what went well, what didn’t, and exploring improvements.

-The more leaders practice, the more confident and competent they’ll become when conflict arises unexpectedly.
+The more leaders practice, the more confident and competent they will become when conflict arises unexpectedly.

 Leaders should be coached to: